Who is Minnesota Wildflowers?

 Katy Chayka is a self-proclaimed born-again nature lover who fell in love with wildflowers when a spot of color caught her eye as she walked a park near her home in New Brighton.
-Curiosity piqued as she started taking digital images of all the flowers in the park.
-She searched various sources to try and ID them.
+Curiosity piqued as she started taking digital images of all the flowers in the park and searched numerous sources to try and ID them.
 Disappointed with both the quality and quantity of information about MN plants, she set out to make a better resource for ordinary people like herself.
-MinnesotaWildflowers.info was thus born.
+MinnesotaWildflowers.info was thus born and launched in March, 2007.
 Wanting to know more about the world these plants live in, she enrolled in the MN Master Naturalist program and connected with other volunteers, as well as people in various environmental agencies and organizations.
 She is a self-taught botanist who learned a great deal about invasive species along the way and is on something of a mission to spread the word.

 Katy and Peter met in 2009 while on a field trip with the Minnesota Native Plant Society.
-By the end of that year Peter had donated his collection of 50,000 plant images to the web site and the two have been working on the site together ever since.
-Their goal is to record all 2100+ plant species in the state and branch out to the rest of the Upper Midwest.
+By the end of that year Peter had donated his collection of 40,000 plant images to the web site and soon after the two began a 10-year partnership traveling the state and documenting Minnesota's wild plants.
+Sadly, Peter left the project in early 2020.

 John Thayer has a degree in Plant Biology from the University of Minnesota and worked as a field botanist conducting rare plant surveys.
 He enjoys searching for and photographing plants and lichens.
 His enjoyment stems from an aesthetic appreciation of the other forms of life all around us.
 He hopes this accessible resource for identifying the plants of Minnesota will help foster such an appreciation in others.
 John has been a tremendous help with map making as well as locating and photographing species still needed for this project.